'Worth the painful blisters': Father walks coast for his daughter's cause

 Archant

-A father will trek the Norfolk coastline for three days to raise funds of the people who cared for his daughter, after she was rushed to hospital with a large ovarian tumour.
+A father will trek the Norfolk coastline for three days to raise funds for the people who cared for his daughter, after she was rushed to hospital with a large ovarian tumour.

-Daren Water, 44, from Worlingham, was heartbroken when his daughter Imogen, now aged nine, was rushed to hospital two years ago.
+Daren Waters, 44, from Worlingham, was heartbroken when his daughter Imogen, now aged nine, was rushed to hospital two years ago.

 He said: “She is so brilliant - she is bright as a button, so we didn't notice her getting sick.